 Also read: Is Debt always bad for a company?

-What happens when Company Goes Bankrupt?
+What Will Happen to Your Shares when a Company Goes Bankrupt?

 — Restructuring Debts Vs Liquidation Procedures

-The Insolvency and Bankruptcy are now solely controlled by the Insolvency and Bankruptcy Code (IBC), 2016.
+Insolvency and Bankruptcy are now solely controlled by the Insolvency and Bankruptcy Code (IBC), 2016.
 In case of a reorganization, the relevant court appoints a resolution professional who will decide the terms of reorganization considering relevant laws and regulations of the code along with creditors’ and other lenders’ considerations.

-Not only that, but the company is also given 180 days (further extended by 90 days upon presenting a valid reason) of the moratorium period.
+Not only that but the company is also given 180 days (further extended by 90 days upon presenting a valid reason) of the moratorium period.
 In this period, the company cannot transfer its assets or raise cash by itself, no creditor or any other lender can initiate any legal proceedings or enforcement against the company.

 The common stockholders’ shares may reduce in value as the restructuring under insolvency affects the company’s share price.
 Also, since all other creditors and lenders will have more preference over the restructuring terms, the stock value after the reorganization may also get terribly hit.
 However, if the company proposes a strong plan post the restructuring then investors may be able to get the same value or more in the long term.